jitpack/jitpack.io/FAQ.md

 **How are the artifacts you build licensed?**

-Build artifacts licenses are specified in the originating source code repositories.
+Build artifact licenses are specified in the originating source code repositories.

 **Is this like depending on source code repositories in other languages?**